Update, 01/24/2023: We’ve reviewed our recommendations and are confident these are still the best Apple Watches you can buy.

 Overall, the Apple Watch Ultra is perfect for anyone who wants the toughest Apple Watch with all the health and fitness features we expect from the company’s smartwatches.

 The Watch Ultra pips the other Apple watches in durability thanks to its titanium case, sapphire crystal front, and 100-meter water resistance.

 If you thought that picking an Apple Watch was difficult, just wait until you try to pick a band.
 While you’ve got a handful of models and finishes for the Apple Watch itself, there are too many types of bands in various color options to try and narrow down in this roundup.

 Even limiting your options to those offered by Apple, you still need to choose between about seven or so different models.
 That’s not even including all the third-party bands on the market!

 But don’t worry, you don’t need to make this choice alone.
-For a little help in narrowing down your options, take a look at our roundup of the best Apple Watch bands.
+For a little help narrowing down your options, look at our roundup of the best Apple Watch bands.

-- › How to Set Up Sleep Tracking on Apple Watch
+- › How to Silence Your Apple Watch

 - › How to Find and Download the Best Apple Watch Faces